LauriSuoknuuti/TelegramBot/README.md

 # TelegramBot
-This is official Kalex bot
+This is the official Kalex-bot.